 Review Jurisdiction – power to affirm, vary or set aside the decision and substitute a or send the matter back to the decision maker for reconsideration (at any stage the Tribunal can invite the decision maker to reconsider their decision) [s 34].Rehearing – must give appropriate weight to decision of original decision maker, however must reach the correct, or preferable, decision [s 34(4)].Refer to the relevant Act as to any limitations or extensions on this power of review [ss 34(6)-(7)].

 General practice and procedures:

-- SACAT hearings are generally in public [s 60] and a member of the public can apply to inspect various documents, transcripts, proceedings etc. [s 90, see Schedule 1 of the Regulations for the fees associated with the inspection of these documents].
+- SACAT hearings are generally in public [s 60] and a member of the public can apply to inspect various documents, transcripts, proceedings etc. [s 90, see Schedule 1 of the South Australian Civil and Administrative Tribunal (Fees) Regulations 2017 (SA) for the fees associated with the inspection of these documents].

 - SACAT is less formal than Court, SACAT is not bound by the rules of Evidence and acts without regard to legal technicalities and with minimal formality [ss8, 39].
 However, the Tribunal has discretion to adopt relevant findings or decisions of other Courts or Tribunals [s 39(1)(b)].